janwilmake/uit/BACKLOG.md

 - Add `maxTokens` filter to `ingestzip`, but ensure it still browses through the pathnames (but skipping content).
 This is more efficient than doing it later on and will ensure we get the full tree still. **🤔 Not sure! maybe its better to do this after we built up the tree.
 For formats other than markdown, maxTokens isn't that important.
 Maybe the tree should also be something that we always append/prepend as a file.
 Pretty useful**

-- When generating full markdown-tree, also get token size for each file/folder, and show the size on folders

 - Add ability to omit filtered files out of the tree when it makes sense (see https://x.com/janwilmake/status/1916841093162831924).
 Goal would be to get the tree that makes most sense under 10k tokens for any repo, even for bun.

 # creating sha-cached basePath-based inferences (big on performance)